mjb logo

 Potential for Significant Increases

-Because you are now responsible for the entire premium, including the employer’s portion, COBRA premiums can be substantially higher than what you paid while employed.
-This can lead to financial strain if you are not prepared for the increase.
+Since individuals become responsible for the entire premium, the monthly cost of COBRA can be substantially higher than what was paid while employed.
+This sudden increase may create financial strain for those who are unprepared for the higher expense.

 How to Enroll in COBRA in California

-Your employer must notify you of your COBRA rights within 14 days of a qualifying event.
-This notification will explain your eligibility, enrollment deadlines, and premiums.
+Employers must provide notice of COBRA rights within 14 days after receiving notice of a qualifying event.
+This notice explains eligibility, enrollment deadlines, coverage options, and premium costs.

 Maintaining COBRA Coverage in California